Something's Gotta Give (film): Plot

 Harry Sanborn is a wealthy New York City record company owner who only dates women under 30, including his latest girlfriend, Marin Klein.
 The two drive to her mother's Hamptons beach house, expecting to be alone.
 However, Marin's mother, playwright Erica Barry, and aunt Zoe arrive unexpectedly.

 After an awkward dinner, the night turns disastrous when—during foreplay with Marin—Harry has a heart attack and is rushed to a hospital.
 The attending doctor, Julian Mercer, tells Harry to stay nearby for a few days, so he reluctantly stays with Erica.
 Complicating matters, Julian is a fan of Erica's work and is clearly attracted to her.

 Erica and Harry's personalities clash and create awkward living arrangements at first, but they soon find charming qualities in each other and begin to form a connection.
 Harry's relationship with Marin and Erica's budding relationship with Julian become obstacles to their growing attraction.

 Marin tells her mother she will break up with Harry, but he ends things first.
-Harry and Erica spend more time together and eventually have sex.
-Julian tells Harry he has improved enough to return to the city.
-He and Erica share an awkward goodbye, as despite their strong feelings, Harry is clearly hesitant to enter into a relationship.
+Harry and Erica spend more time together and eventually fall into an affair.
+Julian tells him he has improved enough to return to the city.
+Harry and Erica share an awkward goodbye, as despite their strong feelings, he is clearly hesitant to enter into a relationship.

-Marin receives news that her father and Erica's ex-husband, Dave Klein, is getting remarried to a doctor only two years older than Marin.
+Marin receives news that her father and Erica's ex-husband, Dave Klein, is getting remarried to a doctor only two years older than her.
 Though Erica is unaffected by the news, Marin is devastated and pressures her mother into accompanying her to a dinner.

 At dinner, Erica sees Harry at another table with a much younger woman.
-An argument follows and Erica confesses that she is in love with him, but when Harry does not seem to reciprocate, Erica ends things between them and leaves.
-Harry suffers from what he believes is another heart attack, but in the emergency room he is told it was a panic attack.
+An argument follows and Erica confesses that she is in love with him.
+When Harry does not seem to reciprocate, Erica ends things between them and leaves.
+He has what he believes is another heart attack, but in the emergency room he is told it was a panic attack.